fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/main.md

 The code examples in `code/` show basic topology detection and bandwidth testing.
 For real workloads, you'll use the higher-level APIs in PyTorch or DeepSpeed, but understanding what's happening underneath helps when things don't work as expected.

-In the next chapter, we'll dive into PyTorch DDP, which is the most common way to do replicated data parallelism.
-We'll cover the setup, common pitfalls, and how to optimize it.
-Then in Chapter 4, we'll cover FSDP for when your model doesn't fit on a single GPU.
+With this hardware foundation in place, we're ready to start building distributed training systems.
+In the next chapter, we'll dive into PyTorch DDP (DistributedDataParallel), which is the most common way to do replicated data parallelism.
+DDP is the workhorse of distributed training—it's what most production training pipelines use, and understanding how it works is essential for building scalable AI systems.
+We'll cover the setup, common pitfalls, debugging techniques, and how to optimize it for your workloads.